gmena/c4-back-django/README.md

-# Back-end for Connect Four clone game using Rails / Ruby
+# Back-end for Connect Four clone game using Django / Python

 Two players can start a game and play it using REST calls.
 No authentication is performed.